 The Overton window is a way of describing the acceptable range of political culture at any given moment.
-Wikipedia defines it as “the range of policies politically acceptable to the mainstream population at a given time”.
+It’s worth understanding in the context of Brexit or climate change.

-So I was intrigued to see in an Austrian newspaper on 31 May 2020 a piece by the Austrian meteorologist and climate researcher Helga Kromp-Kolb (in German) linking the Overton window and Coronavirus to climate change.
+In 2020 I was intrigued to see in an Austrian newspaper a piece by the Austrian meteorologist and climate researcher Helga Kromp-Kolb (in German) linking the Overton window and Coronavirus to climate change.

 Ms Kromp-Kolb drew attention in 2019 when she compared children asking their parents, in the future, whether they had flown to London to go shopping despite knowing about the dangers of climate change with children asking their parents what National Socialism had been like, and what they had done about it.

-Ms Kromp-Kolb’s piece appeared on 31 May 2020.
-She says groups such as “Extinction Rebellion” seek to shift the Overton window.
+Ms Kromp-Kolb’s says groups such as “Extinction Rebellion” seek to shift the window.
 Their goal is to alter the way people feel about flying, or about investing in fossil fuel.
 If, say, the Overton window moves so that the idea that flying is dangerous to the planet becomes mainstream, then people may stop doing it, or governments discourage it.

 She goes on to argue that the coronavirus crisis has dramatically moved the Overton window by rendering acceptable – or in some cases making government policy – a whole lot of things which previously were unthinkable, including:

 Some of these changes, she argues, should be reversed – such as restrictions on freedom of assembly.
 But coronavirus has made possible other, potentially permanent, changes.
 These include e.g. more working from home or less air travel.